Work Order Management

 2. Optimize preventive and corrective maintenance

 Work order management software puts all documentation, training, and maintenance checklists in one place to streamline processes.
-Automating recurring work orders helps technicians keep up with calendar-based maintenance, while automated triggers that create work orders make it easier to practice usage-based maintenance.
+Automating recurring work orders helps technicians keep up with calendar-based maintenance, while automated triggers that create work order maintenance kpis make it easier to practice usage-based maintenance.
 Plus, if technicians detect an issue during preventive maintenance, they can submit a corrective maintenance work order to rectify the problem.

 Maintaining proper documentation can also help you identify patterns.
 These patterns not only help you schedule preventive maintenance with greater accuracy over time, but you can unearth deeper issues such as which assets are consistently failing and need additional maintenance (or replacement).
 This allows you to more accurately forecast costs, adjust maintenance plans, and manage budgets through your work order tracking system.